eldipa/book-of-gehn/posts/misc/compress-old-audio-files/2022-08-27-Compress-Old-Audio-Files.md

 ffmpeg -i $fn -acodec libopus -b:a 50k $name.webm
 ```

-Final tweak, I have some videos which I only care their audio.
+Final tweak, I have some videos that I only care their audio.
 We can
 instruct `ffmpeg` to get those with the "no video" option (`-nv`).

 ## Scripting